Ayush0031/PublicDrive/README.md

 This project is licensed under the MIT License.

 ## Contact
-For queries or contributions, reach out via GitHub Issues or email: **your.email@example.com**.
+For queries or contributions, reach out via GitHub Issues

----
-_Developed by the CDAC AAI Team._